-Jennifer is a frequent speaker at major industry conferences, for private clients, as well as for educational forums and webinars on topics related to her substantive areas of practice and current political and policy trends.
-She actively participates in professional and industry associations, including the Trade Policy Forum, an invitation-only group of senior-level women trade professionals, and the American Association of Exporters and Importers, where she co-chairs the organization’s trade policy committee.
+Jennifer is a frequent speaker at major industry conferences and for private clients, as well as for educational forums and webinars on topics related to her substantive areas of practice and current political and policy trends.
+She actively participates in professional and industry associations, including the American Association of Exporters and Importers, where she is a member of the Nominating Committee.

 Recent notable achievements include:

 Advocated for and secured inclusion of two legislative provisions advancing client interests in the 2016 Customs Reauthorization legislation.

 Developed a long-term congressional advocacy framework for a coalition of wireless telecommunications companies providing service under the Lifeline program, and coordinated a team of in-house lawyers and public policy professionals to develop goals, strategy and execution.

 Coordinated the production of an educational panel discussion hosted by wireless telecommunications companies in collaboration with civil society partners to educate Hill and Federal Communications Commission staff about the 2016 Lifeline Modernization Order.

 Utilized an administrative petitioning process to successfully remove the Generalized System of Preferences treatment for an imported product that was adverse to a domestic producing client’s interests.

 Provided counsel and representation to companies in response to formal Congressional investigations and individual member inquiries, while protecting sensitive business interests.